Bevilacqua/Rajola/README.md

 ## Introduction

-The goal of **Rajola** is to provide Java game developpers with a standardized way to implement a tile map in their games without the requirement for any external tools.
+The goal of **Rajola** is to provide Java game developers with a standardized way to implement a tile map in their games without the requirement for any external tools.

 ## What's included